Davidsual/WebApiBearerToken/README.md

-Web Api 2 Self Host + OWIN and Bearer Token Authentication
+<b>Web Api 2 Self Host + OWIN and Bearer Token Authentication</b>

-A bear bone implementation for understanding the web.api 2 self host + OWIN + Bearer Token Authentication.
+A bearbone implementation for understanding the web.api 2 self host + OWIN + Bearer Token Authentication.

 Important understand how generate claims (hardcoded in Token) and how to read the claims that the client will transmit to server for each request.